7 Facts from our Paw Print Genetics Review

 - Products: More than 300 products for canine genetic health for over 350 dog breeds.

 - Cost: $85 for all single tests.
-Discounts are given for multiple purchases
+The company gives discounts for multiple purchases

 - Reports: A clinical report with results, interpretations and recommendations, as well as a Canine Genetic Health Certificate™